leelabcnbc/datasmartactions-leelab/docs/cortex_exp.md

 Oct.
 31, 2016
 Yimeng Zhang

+This document should help one upload captured data into datasmart.

-This documents illustrates how to efficiently use `cortex_exp` action.
+#This documents illustrates how to efficiently use `cortex_exp` action.

+The files for each individual experiment should be in the folder /datasmart/leelab/cortex_exp/monkeyname/whateverthenameofexperiment/yyyymmdd/nn where "monkeyname" is the name of your monkey and "whateverthenameofexperiment" is a name WITH NO SPACES of a name of your experiment.

 1. Check **Data file hierarchy** for how to put new data files on sparrowhawk.
 2. Check **How to import new data** on how to use the master script.